rubocode/vision-lk/fundamentals/disciplines/genetics.md

 Genetics is **what we are made of**.
 It is the study of the ramifications of the unique DNA structure each individual receives upon conception.
 Intelligence and capabilities depend quite a bit on the influence of the DNA.

-Capabilities belong to three high level categories — talents, skills and wisdom.
+Capabilities belong to three high level categories — **talents**, **skills** and **wisdom**.
 All three can be applied to a task.
 Talents are inborn and so is the ability learn skills and assimilate knowledge.

 Raw intelligence does not improve over a lifetime, but wisdom — _the gathered and integrated knowledge_ — can and does increase.
 The ability to learn is a function of intelligence and wisdom.
 They inform each other.